ps428/PythonProjects/ai/mcp_api/README.md

-# Weather App with Model Completion Protocol and API Authentication
+# Weather App with Model Context Protocol and API Authentication

-A simple yet powerful weather application that demonstrates using Model Completion Protocol (MCP) with OpenAI, featuring secure API authentication between client and server.
+A simple yet powerful weather application that demonstrates using Model Context Protocol (MCP) with OpenAI, featuring secure API authentication between client and server.

 ## What Is This Project?